Table of Contents

 The botanical name of Anise is Pimpinella anisum.
 The generic name Pimpinella is a corruption of bipinella, or bipennula, referring to pinnate or feather-like structure of the plant.
 The specific term anisum is derived from the Arabic word ‘anysum’.
 It is originally found in Egypt but is now cultivated in Europe, Russia, Spain, Holland, Bulgaria, France, Turkey, Cyprus and many other places.

 It belongs to plant family Apiaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 Kingdom: Plantae (comprising all living or extinct plants)